Business Espionage: Why There are Bigger Threats to Your Business Beyond Cyber-attacks

 Unlike corporate espionage, which involves corporations spying on other corporations, business espionage occurs when governments or competitors spy on businesses, whatever their size or function.

-An estimated US$1.7 trillion is lost worldwide each year as a result of business espionage.
+An estimated US$8.5 trillion ($1.7 trillion per year) is lost worldwide in five years as a result of business espionage.
 To put this into context, that’s US$5.5 trillion more than all costs relating to the attack on the World Trade Centre in New York City in 2001, which were estimated at US$3 trillion for the five years following the attack.

-Business espionage can have a catastrophic impact on businesses, and yet it is one of the least understood threats facing organisations today.
+Business espionage can have a catastrophic impact on businesses, and yet it is one of the least understood threats facing organizations today.

 Consider all insider threats